Mozart Violin Sonata in F K376: Transcribed for Cello

 The first and second movements of this sonata are published together simply because of page layout considerations.
 The chords in the bars 1-2 and 74-75 are revoiced, but apart from that there are no other note changes.

-No notes have been changed here.
+No notes have been changed in the cello transcription of this movement.